StevenWingett/Bioinformatics_Computer_Cluster_Course/README.md

 4. [Cluster computing – how to submit jobs to a compute cluster](4_Cluster_Computing.md)
 5. [Nextflow Bioinformatics Pipelines – running complex bioinformatics pipelines, such as those available from nf-core](5_Nextflow_Bioinformatics_Pipelines.md)

 The course slides (presentation.md), exercises and answers are also available here.
+The slides are rendered using MARP (https://marp.app).

 The individual sections of the course may be run separately, depending on the requirements of the course participants.